11/4/2024

 James Hollins

-Yeah, thanks for having me.
-Yeah, just one from me actually.
+Yeah, thanks very much.
+Good morning.
+Yeah, just one for me, actually.
 So feel free to spend twice as long as you would have done on this.
-I think the ATA situation, I mean, it's clearly been discussed at length, well certainly between me and my investors.
-Maybe any chance you could quantify what the ATA situation was, not just in Q1.
+I think the ATA situation, I mean, it's clearly been discussed at length, well, certainly between me and my investors.
+The Maybe any chance you could quantify what the ATA situation was, not just in Q1.
 It seems to be from your comments you very much thought that lasted into the summer.
-So we start to think about, I guess fiscal 26 and the not easy comps.
+So we start to think about, I guess, fiscal 26 and the not easy comps.
 But just as much detail as you can.
 And I think you did note it was probably a bigger impact than you had thought.
-So just I'd love to hear your thoughts, maybe Eddie if he's on as well.
+So just I'd love to hear your thoughts.
+Maybe Eddie, if he's on as well.
 Thanks very much.

 speaker